Another year come and gone. Normally, about here, I would start to wax poetic, but this year I don't have time. I'm too busy writing.

 But those two years weren't a total bust.
 I learned that I love writing plays.
 And I love everything that goes along with that.
 The production photos.
 The newspaper reviews.
 The emails from directors asking for advice.
 And, last but far from least, the generous royalty checks.

 And so I spent the entire year writing plays, plays, and only plays.
-But was it a success?
-Well, let's take a look against the goals I set for myself at the beginning of the year.
+Was it a success?
+Well, let's take a look at the goals I set for myself at the beginning of the year.

 1) Complete three new full-length plays